For more information, check out my articles How to Hatch Chicken Eggs in an Incubator and How to Care for Day Old

 Vitamin & Mineral Deficiencies ~ There are too many possibilities to mention here, but most likely if you are feeding a fresh, balanced chick starter, the baby birds are getting all of the nutrients that they need.
 If you aren’t sure, you may feed them a mashed boiled egg (remove shell).
 If they have trouble eating this, mix with enough water to make a thin gruel and feed with an eyedropper.
 Mixing a little bit of yogurt in with the egg will introduce beneficial bacteria to the gut and that may help too.
 For more information about deficiencies, check out this website…The Merck Veterinary Manual.

 Injuries ~ Unfortunately, very young poultry are quite susceptible to injuries if they are not in a safe environment.
 Do your best to prevent injuries because it is very difficult to treat them once they occur.
 If a chick is injured, remove it from the brooder to prevent picking from its hatch mates.
 Small cuts, scrapes and pecks can be treated with antibiotic cream.
 Be sure that the injured chick is kept warm and has food and water available.
 When it has healed, put it back in with the others, but watch to make sure that they don’t gang up on the ‘newbie.’
 If they do, put up a small see-through barrier for a while so they get used to each other again and then reintroduce.
 In instances where bones are broken or there are other internal injuries, home treatment is very difficult.
-Small splints can be fashioned from cotton swabs and small strips of ace bandages, but I have never had luck with these arrangements.
+Small splints can be fashioned from cotton swabs and small strips of ace bandages, but I haven’t had luck with these arrangements.
 If you do not have time to care for the chick and you don’t wish to seek veterinary attention, it might be best to put the chick down.